MacLemon/CongressChecklist/README.md

 - USB A-B cable
 - Mini USB cable
 - Micro USB cable
+- USB-C cable
+- USB-A to Micro USB 3.0 cable
 - Firewire (400, 800) cable
-- RJ45 Ethernet adapter (from USB or Thunderbolt) to access the wired network.
+- RJ45 Ethernet adapter (from USB-A, USB-C or Thunderbolt) to access the wired network.
 Thanks for not leeching on the WiFi!
+- Yes, there are way too many different types of USB cables, double check you have them all.
+Bring a spare to help out a friend!
 - Antenna wire for WiFi or ham radio equipment
 - 3.5mm jack splitter (so you can watch a movie or talk recording together on the train)